integreat-io/integreat/README.md

 with id `user`.
 When casting the `article`, data on the `author` prop will be cast with the `user` schema.

-The `default` value will be used when the data object being cast to this schema, has not got any value for this field.
-Default is `undefined`.
+The `default` value will be used when the field is `undefined`, `null`, or not preset in data object being cast to this schema.
+If `default` is set to a function, the function will be run with no argument, and the returned value is used as the default value.
+When no `default` is given, `undefined` is used.

 The `const` value override any value you provide to the field.
 It may be useful if you want a field to always have a fixed value.
+Just as for `default`, you may set it to a function, in which case the function will be run without arguments and the returned value will be used.

+If both `const` and `default` are set, `const` will be used.

 When only setting the field type, you don't need to provide the entire object, you can just provide the type string.